What Does YOUR ‘Real Ideal Day’ Look Like?

 Just as an example, here is my current Real Ideal (Work)Day.

 7am – Wake up, get up, grab a cup of coffee from my auto-brew coffee pot.
 Go back to bed and read non-fiction/blog posts for an hour while waking up.
-I recently bought all the books in both Toolkits for Life from The School of Life, so they will keep me busy for a while!
+I recently bought all the books in both Toolkits for Life from The School of Life (This site/resource is no longer available.), so they will keep me busy for a while!

 8am – Go for a 1/2 hour walk outside.
 This is my quiet time.
 I don’t listen to music, I just walk and think.
 Return.
 Do a vigorous yoga session.

 9am – Sit down at the computer and write for an hour.
 This can be blog posts, courses, guides – whatever I need to work on that day.

 10am – Get online and do some marketing.
 Social media scheduling, emails to my mailing lists, blog organisation and communication activities.

 11:30 – HIIT bodyweight/strength workout followed by a shower.

 12pm – Lunch + one episode of whatever series Nick and I are currently working our way through.